The City (1939 film): Soundtrack

+This was the first of eight movie scores that Copland would write throughout his career.
+In 1942, he assembled a five-song suite for small orchestra, consisting of excerpts from his first three film scores, entitled "Music for Movies," which included the compositions "New England Countryside" and "Sunday Traffic" from The City.

+The title of this piece is not to be confused with Quiet City, the 1940 work by Aaron Copland, nor with his 1964 orchestral work Music for a Great City.

 Legacy

 The film was well received when shown at the fair.
 One study of the fair summarized the film's reception:

 In 1998, The City was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 The planned community envisioned in the film— with its attention to scale and shared green space—is sometimes confused by later viewers as representative of suburban development, which was not envisioned when the film was made.